jaegertracing/documentation/content/docs/next-release-v2/apis.md

 ### gRPC/Protobuf (stable)

-The recommended way for programmatically retrieving traces and other data is via the `jaeger.api_v2.QueryService` gRPC endpoint defined in [query.proto] IDL file.
-In the default configuration this endpoint is accessible from `jaeger-query:16685`.
+The recommended way for programmatically retrieving traces and other data is via the `jaeger.api_v3.QueryService` gRPC endpoint defined in [api_v3/query_service.proto](https://github.com/jaegertracing/jaeger-idl/blob/main/proto/api_v3/query_service.proto) IDL file.
+In the default configuration this endpoint is accessible on port `:16685`.
+The legacy [api_v2](https://github.com/jaegertracing/jaeger-idl/tree/main/proto/api_v2) is also supported.

 ### HTTP JSON (internal)